BMW 5 Series: Fourth generation (E39; 1995)

-The E39 is the fourth generation of 5 Series, which was manufactured for model years 1995–2004.
+The E39 is the fourth generation of 5 Series, which was manufactured from 1995 to 2004.
 It was launched in the sedan body style, with the wagon/estate body style (marketed as "Touring") introduced in 1996.

 The E39 was the first 5 Series to use aluminium components in the front suspension.
 The proportion of chassis components using aluminium significantly increased for the E39, in order to reduce weight.
 It was also the first 5 Series where a four-cylinder diesel engine was available.

 V8 models used recirculating ball steering (as per previous 5 Series generations), however rack and pinion steering was used for the first time, in the four-cylinder and six-cylinder models.
 Unlike its E34 predecessor and E60 successor, the E39 was not available with all-wheel drive.

 The E39 M5 sedan was introduced in 1998, powered by the 4.9-litre S62 V8 engine.